taoyuan/loopback-component-sec/README.md

 ### Usage

-...

-### How to Test

-Run one, or a combination of the following commands to lint and test your code:
+...Run one, or a combination of the following commands to lint and test your code:

 ```sh
 $ npm run lint          # Lint the source code with ESLint